casibase/casibase-website/docs/walkthrough-guides/add-a-model-provider.md

 After adding a model provider, you can use it to analyze and process data in Casibase using chatbots, question answering, and other AI capabilities.

-Return model provider list page:
+Return to the model provider list page:

 ![Casibase-providers-view](/img/walkthrough-guides/casibase-model-view.png)